 A Loan Officer at Citizens State Bank in Caldwell for 16 years, John Smith has been a member of both the Burleson St. Joseph Healthcare Council and Skilled Nursing and Rehab Burleson Governance Council.
 Involved in his local community, he is also an alumnus of the Texas Agriculture Lifetime Leadership Program and served as part of the Deanville Heritage Foundation, Caldwell's Main Street Program and St. John's Lutheran Church Council.
 He has a Bachelor's degree from Texas A&M University.

 Brad White, M.D.

-Dr. Brad White is a Neurosurgeon in the Texas Brain & Spine Institute and Vice President of Medical Affairs for CHI St. Joseph Health.
-Part of the team since 2008, Dr. White is a past president of CHI St. Joseph Health medical staff and former chair and vice-chair in the Department of Surgery.
+Dr. Brad White is a Neurosurgeon in the Texas Brain & Spine Institute and Vice President of Medical Affairs for St. Joseph Health.
+Part of the team since 2008, Dr. White is a past president of St. Joseph Health medical staff and former chair and vice-chair in the Department of Surgery.
 He holds both his Medical and Doctoral degrees from the University of Alabama at Birmingham and a Bachelor’s degree from Birmingham-Southern College, as well as a Master’s degree in Business Administration and a Master’s in Finance.
-Dr. White has also served on the Board of Directors for the Texas Medical Association Insurance Trust and both the CHI St. Joseph Health Affordable Care Organization and Clinically Integrated Network.
+Dr. White has also served on the Board of Directors for the Texas Medical Association Insurance Trust and both the St. Joseph Health Affordable Care Organization and Clinically Integrated Network.